simularium/simulariumio/ui-templates/README.md

   * parameters are indices of items in a list to be provided as a single argument to `numpy.array()`
 * `camera_data`
 * `model_meta_data`
-* `dict` - collect an extensible list of information and use it to create a dict
+* `collection` - collect an extensible list of information and use it to create a dict
   * requires additional parameter information:
     * `length` - number of items to start with
     * `extendible`- can the user add more items?